badgerloop-software/chase-car-dashboard/README.md

    3. In the first, `cd` into `Backend` and, while the solar car dashboard is running, run the command `npm start`.
    4. With the other terminal, repeat the process with `Frontend`.
 7. If you want to test the engineering dashboard without the solar car dashboard, do the following:
+   1. For quicker connection times, make sure the value of `car_server` in `Backend/src/routes/api.js` is "localhost".
-   1. Open up three separate terminals.
+   2. Open up three separate terminals.
-   2. In the first, `cd` into `DataGenerator` and run the command `npm start`.
+   3. In the first, `cd` into `DataGenerator` and run the command `npm start`.
-   3. With the other two terminals, repeat the process with `Backend` and `Frontend`, in that order, after the previous has initialized and opened their port (4003 and 4001, respectively).
+   4. With the other two terminals, repeat the process with `Backend` and `Frontend`, in that order, after the previous has initialized and opened their port (4003 and 4001, respectively).
 8. Once you have finished making your necessary changes to your code, switch to a new branch that has a good name for the feature or names the Jira issue (e.g. `SW-23/skeleton`).
 9. Commit related changes to that branch and push to this repository.
 (Do this often so that it is easy to finely revert to a previous state!)
 10. Once you are happy with the state of your code, open a pull request and request someone to conduct a code review.
 It may be kicked back with some suggestions or edits, but when it is accepted, it will be merged with `main`.
 Congrats!
 Now it's just time to rinse and repeat.